jenifferYingyiWu/CG-Artist-AI/README.md

 # CG-Artist-AI

-Welcome to **CG-Artist-AI**, a project designed to revolutionize the world of CG illustration and concept design by integrating advanced AI tools like MidJourney and Stable Diffusion.
+Welcome to **CG-Artist-AI**, a project designed to revolutionize the world of CG illustration and concept design by integrating advanced AI tools like MidJourney and ComfyUI.
 Whether you're a professional artist or just getting started, this project aims to streamline the creative process and unlock new levels of visual expression.

 ## Project Overview

 This repository is focused on using AI to enhance **CG illustration** and **concept design** workflows.
-With tools like MidJourney and Stable Diffusion, artists can rapidly generate high-quality visuals, explore different styles, and iterate on ideas faster than ever before.
+With tools like MidJourney and ComfyUI, artists can rapidly generate high-quality visuals, explore different styles, and iterate on ideas faster than ever before.
 The goal is to empower artists to push the boundaries of what's possible in the world of digital art.